-Cycling is a great way to keep fit, reduce your impact on the environment and is often a faster way to travel than other modes of transport.
+Cycling is a great way to keep fit, reduce your impact on the environment and is often a faster way to travel when compared to other modes of transport.

 Willoughby City Council is committed to promoting and providing for cycling within Willoughby.
-A number of shared and dedicated cycle paths have been constructed throughout the area, with more planned to be implemented in the future in accordance with the Willoughby Bike Plan.
-The Willoughby Bike Plan is intended to provide a plan to meet Council’s aims of increasing the modal share of cycling, reducing the impact of private motor vehicles on the region and promoting greater levels of community health.
-The 2006 Bike Plan has recently been reviewed and proposes further expansion of Council’s bicycle network and upgrade to several existing routes.
-The routes are being implemented in stages in accordance with the priorities identified in the Bike Plan and as funding becomes available.
+A number of shared and dedicated cycle paths have been constructed throughout the area, with more planned.
+The Willoughby Bike Plan provides a plan to meet Council’s aims of increasing cycling, reducing the impact of private motor vehicles on the region and promoting greater levels of community health.

 Every year Council hosts a number of events to promote cycling in Willoughby.
 Regular bicycle maintenance workshops and cycling skills sessions are held for families, beginner, intermediate and commuter cyclists.
-These workshops will increase your knowledge and skills to keep you riding safely and confidently.
+These workshops will increase your knowledge and bike skills to keep you riding safely and confidently.
 Council also supports Bike Week and Ride to Work Day which take place from September onwards.
-Information on upcoming cycling events can be found in Diary Dates.
+Information on upcoming cycling events can be found in our current Activities Brochure and in Diary Dates.

 Council provides bicycle racks at key locations throughout the area.
-If you have suggestions for additional bicycle parking locations you can contact Council on 9777 1000.
-Secure bicycle lockers are available for hire at Chatswood, St Leonards and Artarmon train stations.
-Specific locations and details on how to hire a bike locker are available at Transport Info.
+Secure bicycle lockers are available for hire at Chatswood, St Leonards, and Artarmon train stations, or through Transport Info.
 Secure bicycle parking is also available on level B1 of the Chatswood Chase car park with free public showers and lockers.

 Bicycle Commuting Groups